palinka/time_at_enklave/README.md

 * Document release build switches.

 ### Optional
+* Check if std::istream_iterator could help with a more FP style for the very imperative 'parse_file'-function.
 * Configure a Continuous Integration pipeline such that, e.g. after each push the code gets compiled by various compilers and tests are executed.
 * Build system: eventually check minimum installed compiler versions.
 * Check if more pedantic compile flags are required.